 Where To Go On A First Date

-Here are some of the places we recommend for a quick and low-cost first date:
+Here are some of the places we would recommend for a quick and low-cost first date:

-Bookstore — On the off chance that you and your date appreciate perusing and scrutinizing books, hitting up a bookstore on a first date sets you on a speedy course to genuine romance.
+Bookstore — On the off chance that you and your date share the same passion for reading, hitting up a bookstore on a first date sets you on a speedy course to genuine romance.
+Point out your favorite books and why they’re important to you along the way.
+And, don’t forgo the Starbucks in the bookstore!
+Grab a hot beverage and a pastry, sit on the couch and talk.

-Ice Cream Shop — For a casual and more relaxed date, then nothing can top an ice cream shop.
-That is if you’re meeting during the daytime.
+Ice Cream Shop — For a casual and more relaxed date, then nothing can top meeting at an ice cream shop.
+Who in their right mind would say no to ice cream?

 Why do we not recommend dinner for first dates?
 Dinner dates have a lot of disadvantages such as it’s too formal and expensive for meeting someone for the first time.
 And, you cannot easily excuse yourself until the entire meal is over.
 It will be an awkward experience having to sit thru all that time pretending to like the other person, and carrying on a conversation you are no longer interested in pursuing.